Eredost/SnowTricks/README.md

 3. Perform the command :

         composer install
-4. Create a new file ``.env.local`` and add the line below by changing the user's name and password as well as the name of the database.
+4. Create a new file ``.env.local`` in order to configure the DSN for the database as well as the mailing server.
+Gmail has been used, but you are free to use another [third-party service](https://symfony.com/doc/current/mailer.html#using-built-in-transports).

         DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/db_name
+        MAILER_DSN=gmail+smtp://USERNAME:PASSWORD@default
 5. Finally, all you have to do is set up the database, associated tables and fixtures with the following commands :

         php bin/console doctrine:database:create